On this page

 Concerning sexual behaviour

-Some children and young people show concerning sexual behaviour.
+Some children and young people show concerning sexual behaviour2.

 This behaviour might:

-- not be typical for their age and stage
+- not be typical and expected for their age and stage of development

-- be between children who are not equal in age, size or power
+- be between children who are not equal in age, size, developmental ability or power

 - happen often or be intense